dfinity/portal/docs/developer-docs/integrations/exchange-rate/exchange-rate-canister.md

 ![Candid UI XRC](../_attachments/Candid-xrc.png)

-Alternatively, you can call commands to the `xrc_demo` canister directly from the terminal, such as:
+Alternatively, you can send commands to the `xrc_demo` canister directly from the terminal, such as:

 ```
 dfx canister call --network ic xrc_demo get_exchange_rate "ICP"